lornzoe/lornzoe.github.io/_posts/2020-07-30-into-the-breach-review.md

 ![itb1](\assets\images\games\20200730172635_1.jpg)

 The core goal of the game is to **survive**, not to kill enemies.
 You're not playing offensively, you're playing **defensively**.
-You simply need to survive for a number of turns and stop enemies from depleting your Grid before you win.
+Survive for a number of turns and stop enemies from depleting your Grid before you win.
 Bonus objectives are bonuses; they can come after.

 ![itb2](\assets\images\games\20200730183637_1.jpg)